 When using property, faculty and staff members are expected to exercise care, perform or report required maintenance, and follow all operating instructions, safety standards, and guidelines.
 Seat belt usage is required.
+No cell phone usage is allowed when driving.

 Please notify the physical plant supervisor if any equipment, machines, tools, or vehicles appear to be damaged, defective, or in need of repair.
 Prompt reporting of damages, defects, and the need for repairs could prevent deterioration of equipment and possible injury to others.